discretize/discretize-guides/mechanics/damage-mitigation/index.md

+---
+title: "Damage Mitigation"
+date: "2018-04-17"
+---

 # Projectiles Destruction

-A lot of projectiles in fractals can be reflected or destroyed to prevent various boss mechanics, like the expiration of *Bonfires* in the [Snowblind Fractal](https://discretize.eu/fractals/snowblind) or the emergence of burning fields from *Solar Orbs* at Arkk in the [Shattered Observatory Fractal](https://discretize.eu/fractals/shattered-observatory).
+A lot of projectiles in fractals can be reflected or destroyed to prevent various boss mechanics, like the expiration of _Bonfires_ in the [Snowblind Fractal](https://discretize.eu/fractals/snowblind) or the emergence of burning fields from _Solar Orbs_ at Arkk in the [Shattered Observatory Fractal](https://discretize.eu/fractals/shattered-observatory).

 Below is a list of currently used projectile reflect or absorb skills and traits: